 Welcome to Janice L. Kaplan Communications

 Janice L. Kaplan Communications is a full service PR firm based in Washington, D.C., and serving local, national and international clients.
 Our success on behalf of clients can be measured in increased visibility, funding, attendance and sales.

-For 35 years, Janice L. Kaplan has worked as a writer and communications professional, managing major campaigns and placing clients in editorials and on the front page of The Washington Post, in The New York Times, The Wall Street Journal, The New Yorker, The Atlantic, on NPR, CBS Sunday Morning, Huffington Post and WAMU’s Kojo Nnamdi Show, among many other places.
+For 40 years, Janice L. Kaplan has worked as a writer and communications professional, defining messages, managing major campaigns and placing clients in editorials and on the front page of The Washington Post, in The New York Times, The Wall Street Journal, The New Yorker, The Atlantic, on NPR, CBS Sunday Morning, Huffington Post and WAMU’s Kojo Nnamdi Show, among many other places.

 Journalists are Saying...